japila-books/apache-spark-internals/docs/storage/BlockManager.md

 registerWithExternalShuffleServer(): Unit
 ----

-registerWithExternalShuffleServer is an internal helper method to register the BlockManager for an executor with an xref:deploy:ExternalShuffleService.adoc[external shuffle server].
+registerWithExternalShuffleServer is an internal helper method to register the BlockManager for an executor with an deploy:ExternalShuffleService.md[external shuffle server].

 NOTE: It is executed when a <<initialize, BlockManager is initialized on an executor and an external shuffle service is used>>.